 David’s Disco returns with a bold new twist – a seductive, Studio 54 circus-inspired playground where anything can happen and something always does.
 It’s where the music never stops, and every move you make helps raise funds for Casey House.
 Join the festivities for a night of heart, humanity, healing, and dancing that will leave a lasting impact on the community.

-On Saturday March 28, The Concert Hall (formerly the Masonic Temple) will transform into a glamourous disco wonderland – a world of low lights, fast beats and electric possibilities.
+On Saturday March 28, The Concert Hall (888 Yonge Street) in Toronto will transform into a glamourous disco wonderland – a world of low lights, fast beats and electric possibilities.
 The night promises high-energy fun with drag sensation Kylie Sonique Love, Drag Race All Star Season 6 winner performing centre stage, chanteuse Simone Denny getting the dance floor moving, and DJ Dancing Phil of Yohomo spinning crowd-lifting hits all night long.
 Expect to lose track of time in the best way.
 When guests need a break from the dance floor, they can mingle at the open bar, shop the lavish silent auction, enjoy late-night snacks, and participate in a 50/50 raffle.

 David’s Disco was inspired by the life and legacy of David Shannon, a Montreal-based 2SLGBTQIA+ activist and journalist who passed away at Casey House in 2018.
 David chose to spend his final days surrounded by the compassionate, stigma-free care the hospice is known for.
 His family and friends remain deeply grateful, and are committed to ensuring others receive the same dignity and support.
 Casey House is expanding its clinical spaces to reach more people who need stigma-free, compassionate health care.
 With a fundraising goal of $500,000, David’s Disco fuels this mission by supporting programs for people living with, and at risk of HIV.